palantir/godel-conjure-plugin/README.md

     exit 0
 fi

+if <$1 is valid JSON conforming to the expected schema>; then
-# Otherwise, output an empty object (no extensions)
+  # Output an empty object (no extensions)
   printf '%s\n' '{}'
   exit 0
+fi

+# fail
+exit 1
 ```

-This asset will:
+This example asset:
-- Respond to `_assetInfo` with the required JSON and type.
+- Responds to `_assetInfo` with the required JSON and type.
-- Accept only a single argument (the JSON blob) and return a valid JSON object when invoked.
+- Accepts only a single argument (the JSON object) and outputs a valid JSON object when invoked.